Baruch Spinoza: Family background

-Spinoza's ancestors, adherents of Crypto-Judaism, faced persecution during the Portuguese Inquisition, enduring torture and public displays of humiliation.
+Spinoza's ancestors, adherents of crypto-Judaism, faced persecution during the Portuguese Inquisition, including torture and public displays of humiliation.
 In 1597, his paternal grandfather's family left Vidigueira for Nantes and lived outwardly as New Christians, eventually transferring to Holland for an unknown reason.
 His maternal ancestors were a leading Porto commercial family, and his maternal grandfather was a foremost merchant who drifted between Judaism and Christianity.
 Spinoza was raised by his grandmother from ages six to nine and probably learned much about his family history from her.

-Spinoza's father Michael was a prominent and wealthy merchant in Amsterdam with a business that had wide geographical reach.
-In 1649, he was elected to serve as an administrative officer of the recently united congregation Talmud Torah.
+Spinoza's father, Michael, was a prominent and wealthy merchant in Amsterdam with a business that had a wide geographical reach.
+In 1649, Michael was elected to serve as an administrative officer of the recently united congregation Talmud Torah.
 He married his cousin Rachael d'Espinosa, daughter of his uncle Abraham d'Espinosa, who was also a community leader and Michael's business partner.
 Marrying cousins was common in the Portuguese Jewish community then, giving Michael access to his father-in-law's commercial network and capital.
 Rachel's children died in infancy, and she died in 1627.

 After the death of Rachel, Michael married Hannah Deborah, with whom he had five children.
 His second wife brought a dowry to the marriage that was absorbed into Michael's business capital instead of being set aside for her children, which may have caused a grudge between Spinoza and his father.
 The family lived on the artificial island on the south side of the River Amstel, known as the Vlooienburg, at the fifth house along the Houtgracht canal.
 The Jewish quarter was not formally divided.
 The family lived close to the Bet Ya'acov synagogue, and nearby were Christians, including the artist Rembrandt.
-Miriam was their first child, followed by Isaac who was expected to take over as head of the family and the commercial enterprise but died in 1649.
+Miriam was their first child, followed by Isaac, who was expected to take over as head of the family and the commercial enterprise, but died in 1649.
 Baruch Espinosa, the third child, was born on 24 November 1632 and named as per tradition for his maternal grandfather.

-Spinoza's younger brother Gabriel was born in 1634, followed by another sister Rebecca.
+Spinoza's younger brother, Gabriel, was born in 1634, followed by another sister, Rebecca.
 Miriam married Samuel de Caceres but died shortly after childbirth.
 According to Jewish practice, Samuel had to marry his former sister-in-law Rebecca.
 Following his brother's death, Spinoza's place as head of the family and its business meant scholarly ambitions were pushed aside.
 Spinoza's mother, Hannah Deborah, died when Spinoza was six years old.
 Michael's third wife, Esther, raised Spinoza from age nine; she lacked formal Jewish knowledge due to growing up a New Christian and only spoke Portuguese at home.
 The marriage was childless.
 Spinoza's sister Rebecca, brother Gabriel, and nephew eventually migrated to Curaçao, and the remaining family joined them after Spinoza's death.